hbgaib/time-tracker/time-tracker-local/README.md

 *   To add 1 hour and 30 minutes: Enter `1` in the hours field and `30` in the minutes field, then click "Add Time".
 *   To add only 45 minutes: Leave the hours field blank (or enter `0`) and enter `45` in the minutes field, then click "Add Time".
 *   To subtract 2 hours: Enter `2` in the hours field and `0` in the minutes field, then click "Subtract Time".

+## Layout and Scrolling

+The UI is structured into three main flexbox containers:

+-   **Top Flex Row:** Contains two side-by-side boxes:
+    -   **Display Box:** Shows the current total time.
+    -   **Input Box:** Contains the hours/minutes inputs and the Add/Subtract buttons.
+-   **History Box:** Located below the top row, this container holds the chronological list of time entries.
+It is vertically scrollable (`max-height: 300px; overflow-y: auto;`) when the content exceeds its maximum height, ensuring a clean and manageable history display.

 ## File Structure